A dog or puppy with parvovirus should receive immediate veterinary care. Treatment will include the following:

 Do not take a puppy without vaccine protection to pet stores, dog parks, or roadside pet elimination areas.
 If dogs with parvo have ever defecated in these areas, the virus can persist in the soil for several years.
 In addition to staying in the soil, the virus can be carried away from the site of defecation on shoes, so that areas in the vicinity of where dogs have defecated can also be a source of infection.

 Dogs stressed mentally or physically become ill easily because the adrenal glands secrete cortisol.
 Cortisol alters blood flow and it slows down disease-fighting white blood cells.
 If stressed, your dog's intestines will not receive the blood, oxygen, and white blood cells he or she needs to stay healthy.
 If your dog is exposed to parvovirus, the virus has an easier time becoming established and causing illness.
-Help your dog avoid stress by using Comfort Zone for Dogs, a calming pheromone.
+Help your dog avoid stress by using the Adaptil Collar for Dogs, a collar that releases calming pheromones.
 Use Be Serene when traveling or making changes in the household.